List of football clubs in England by competitive honours won: Summary totals

 Numbers in bold are record totals for that category.
 Clubs in italics are Double winners: they have won two or more of these trophies in the same season (excluding super cups).
 Trophies that were shared between two clubs are counted as honours for both teams.
 Clubs tied in total honours are listed chronologically by most recent honour won.
 See the other tables for breakdowns of each competition won.

 Cups here are competitions with a knockout format.
 Among FIFA and UEFA competitions, these are the UEFA Champions League, the UEFA Europa League, the UEFA Conference League, the Inter-Cities Fairs Cup, the UEFA Cup Winners' Cup, the UEFA Intertoto Cup and the FIFA Club World Cup.
 Among top-qualifying competitions overseen by The FA, these are the top division, the FA Cup, the League Cup, the Full Members' Cup, the Football League Super Cup and the Football League Centenary Trophy.
 Super cups consist of honours that have or have had two participating clubs per season.
 These are the Intercontinental Cup, the UEFA Super Cup, the FA Community Shield and its precursor the Sheriff of London Charity Shield.
 The Anglo-Italian League Cup is also listed as a super cup since it only had two competing clubs per season as well.

-Last updated on 10 August 2025, following Crystal Palace winning the 2025 FA Community Shield.
+Last updated on 16 August 2026, following Arsenal winning the 2026 FA Community Shield.